atlanmod/NeoEMF/benchmarks/README.md

 Backends are created in the workspace directory, which is by default `<tmp-dir>/neoemf-benchmarks`.

-__NOTE:__ The creation time is not taken in account in benchmark results, that's why this step is optional.
+**NOTE:** The creation time is not taken in account in benchmark results, that's why this step is optional.

-### Running with Maven
-You can also run a pre-configured execution from Maven:

-    mvn -f core exec:exec

-Which is the same than execute:

-    java -jar ... -rf json -rff <tmp-dir>/neoemf-benchmarks-<timestamp>.json